gprasad125/quants/README.md

 `export OPENAI_API_KEY=...`
 You'll need an OpenAI account to get access to an API Key, which you can make [here](https://platform.openai.com).

 ⭐ You may need an API Key without rate limits! ⭐

-Ingest your markdown files by going to `backend/quants` and creating a `Notion_DB` directory containing your files.
-After creating and uploading your files, run `python3 ingest.py` to create the vector embeddings, document indices, and other files important for semantic search.

 # Local Server